itsmokha/steganography-C/README.md

+# Steganography in C for PPM images
+This is a program written in C to encode text within PPM images.
+Steganography is a technique used to encode sensitive messages in other forms of media such as images, videos, and audio files.

 # Program design
 The program takes in  command line arguments, a flag to check whether to encode(e) or decode(d) and the location of the file on which the encode/decode is to be performed.
 The file locations are passed as a